-Now that you’ve decided to start a garden, you need to choose the vegetables to grow in your garden.
+Now that you’ve decided to start a garden, you need to choose some easy vegetables to grow in your garden.

-Some easy crops to grow your first year are:
+Some easy crops to grow in your first year or two are:

 - summer squash